Written by: Lea Riddell, DVM

 There’s no easy answer to the length of treatment; it depends on the severity of the abscess.
 If we can find the draining tract and we’re successful in draining the abscess right away, it will probably take about five days of treatment.
 If we can’t find the draining tract or the abscess on x-rays, but we’ve ruled out everything else, it can take a week, 10 days or even longer for the abscess to rupture, drain and heal.

 In severe cases, a horse can develop cellulitis – an infection under the skin that travels up the affected leg from the hoof that is accompanied by swelling and heat.
 There may also be an elevated digital pulse in the affected leg.
-Abscesses don’t always come out of the bottom of the foot; they can also come out of the horse’s coronet band or heel.
+Hoof abscesses don’t always come out of the bottom of the foot; they can also come out of the horse’s coronet band or heel.
 Cellulitis often develops with these cases.
 These kinds of abscesses also tend to take more time to heal because it takes longer for the abscess to rupture and for the opening to seal up.

-You can try to prevent abscesses by making sure your paddock or pastures have good drainage and schedule regular visits with your farrier.
+You can try to prevent hoof abscesses by making sure your paddock or pastures have good drainage and schedule regular visits with your farrier.
 However, even horses that have well-managed feet can develop hoof abscesses due to trauma, such as a puncture wound.
 They are frustrating to deal with, but on the other hand, most clients are very relieved to hear that an abscess is causing their horse’s lameness versus a fracture.
 It’s the lesser of two evils.

 Dr. Lea Riddell is a resident in equine field service at the Western College of Veterinary Medicine (WCVM).
 She graduated from the college in 2016.